 Author InformationSheila L. Ager is an associate professor in the Department of Classical Studies at the University of Waterloo.

-Riemer A. Faber is an associate professor in the Department of Classical Studies at the University of Waterloo.
+Riemer A. Faber is a professor in the Department of Classical Studies at the University of Waterloo.

 Subjects and Courses